ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 ### PhpStorm Debugging Setup

 [PhpStorm](https://www.jetbrains.com/phpstorm/download) is a leading PHP development IDE with extensive built-in debugging support.
-It provides two ways to do debugging: “zero-configuration” debugging which requires very little effort in the PhpStorm IDE, and a “run configuration” you can set up just like Netbeans or Eclipse.
+It provides two ways to do debugging: “zero-configuration” debugging which requires very little effort in the PhpStorm IDE, and a “run configuration” you can set up like Netbeans or Eclipse.

 !!!tip "If you’re using PhpStorm inside WSL2 or Linux"
     Make PhpStorm listen for Xdebug using IPv4 by visiting Help → Edit Custom VM Options, and adding an additional line: `-Djava.net.preferIPv4Stack=true`.
 The Linux version of PhpStorm seems to otherwise default to only using IPv6.